 The glove can be worn on either hand and is available in small, medium, or large.
 It tends to run a little large.

-Dark Archer Tactical Archery Glove* (Men´s XL)
+Dark Archer Tactical Longbow Glove* (Men´s XL)

 The Dark Archer Tactical glove is a very unique archery glove.
 Where most gloves are made of leather, suede, or some similar cloth, and is stitched together, the Tactical glove is completely seamless.